tonypdmtr/68hc08/asm8.md

           #endif
                     #RAM

-Status              rmb       ARRAYSIZE
-Pointer             rmb       ARRAYSIZE*2
+status              rmb       ARRAYSIZE           ;status for each object .object             rmb       ARRAYSIZE*2         ;pointer to each object
                     ...

                     #ROM